PhilippPro/PhilippPro.github.io/_posts/2015-3-15-Random_Forest_in_R.md

 ## Multivariate Classification and Regression

 Multivariate classifications and regressions with random forests can be modelled with **randomForestSRC**.
-The multivariate classification case in **randomForestSRC** is used in **mlr** package to perform multilabel classifications with random forests, see the [mlr tutorial](http://mlr-org.github.io/mlr-tutorial/devel/html/multilabel/index.html).
+The multivariate classification case in **randomForestSRC** is used in **mlr** package to perform multilabel classifications with random forests, see the [mlr tutorial](http://mlr-org.github.io/mlr-tutorial/devel/html/multilabel/index.html) for more information.
 Moreover in the **randomForestSRC** package many hyperparameters can be set individually like for example the splitting rule.